icukovic/gingerbill.org-source/content/odin/spec.md

 Labels are declared by labeled statements and used in the "break" and "continue" statements.
 In contrast to other identifiers, labels are not block scoped.
 The scope of the label is the body of the procedure in which it is declared and excludes the body of any nested procedure.

 ### Blank identifier

+The _blank identifier_ is represented by the underscore character `_`.
+It acts as an anonymous placeholder rather than a regular non-blank identifier.
+It has a special meaning in declarations and in assignments.

 ### Predeclared identifiers